greco-project/pvcompare/docs/model_assumptions.rst

 2)  the population of the country is taken from `EUROSTAT <https://ec.europa.eu/eurostat/tgm/table.do?tab=table&init=1&plugin=1&language=en&pcode=tps00001>`_.
-3)  the total residential demand is divided by the country's population and multiplied by the population.
-The population is calculated by the product of the number of houses, the number of storeys and the number of people per storey (for assumptions see :ref:`building_assumptions`).
+3)  the total residential demand is divided by the country's population and multiplied by the population living in the area considered.
+The latter is calculated by the product of the number of houses, the number of storeys and the number of people per storey (for assumptions see :ref:`building_assumptions`).
 4)  The load profile is shifted due to country specific behaviour following the